Alecrim/AlecrimAsyncKit/README.md

 ## Usage
 ### Awaiting the results
-I know I am putting the cart before the horse, but...
-For the three functions in the next section you can await the returning value in the same way:
+Maybe I am putting the cart before the horses, but...
+For all the functions in the next section you can await the returning value in the same way:

 ```swift
 func someFuncRunningInBackground() throws {